voldikss/vim-floaterm/README.md

 ### Highlights

-There are two `highlight-groups` to specify the color of floaterm (also the border color if `g: floaterm_wintype` is `'float'`) window.
+There are some `highlight-groups` to specify the color of floaterm (also the border color if `g: floaterm_wintype` is `'float'`) window.

 To customize, use `hi` command together with the colors you prefer.